LL-SDR: Low-Latency Speech enhancement through Discrete Representations: Experiments

 \subsection{Results and Discussion}

 As shown in \cref{tab:mos_main}, our method significantly outperforms conventional non-autoregressive enhancement models such as Conv-TasNet and FRCRN across all DNSMOS metrics.
 In particular, LL-SDR achieves strong improvements in overall perceptual quality (OVRL) and signal quality (SIG) under both reverberant and non-reverberant conditions.
 Despite being a non-autoregressive model, our approach achieves performance comparable to recent autoregressive generative methods such as GenSE and LLaSE-G1.
-Notably, LL-SDR attains the second-best results under reverberant conditions and competitive performance in the non-reverberant setting.
-Qualitative results (see demo page) further suggest that our method better preserves speaker characteristics compared to LLaSE, leading to higher perceived speaker similarity and more faithful reconstruction of the source voice.
+Notably, LL-SDR attains the second-best results under reverberant conditions and the best results in the real-recordings setting, demonstrating its robustness and strong capability in complex environments.
+As shown in Table~\ref{tab:urgent_challenge}, LL-SDR achieves the best OVRL score while maintaining competitive NISQA and UTMOS scores.

 \cref{tab:efficiency} compares the computational efficiency of the evaluated models.
-Real-time factor (RTF) is measured using identical 10-second speech segments with batch size 1 on both a single NVIDIA H100 GPU and a CPU.
-Our model achieves the lowest GPU RTF, substantially faster than both conventional enhancement models and autoregressive approaches.
-On CPU, LL-SDR remains competitive, slightly slower than Conv-TasNet but significantly faster than FRCRN and LLaSE-G1.
+Real-time factor (RTF) is measured on identical 10-second speech segments with a batch size of 1, using both a single NVIDIA H100 GPU and a CPU platform equipped with an AMD EPYC 9454 processor with 48 cores across 4 NUMA nodes.
+Each measurement is repeated 5 times, and the average RTF is reported.
+Our model achieves the lowest CPU RTF, substantially faster than both conventional enhancement models and autoregressive approaches.
+On GPU, LL-SDR remains competitive, same as VoiceFixer and significantly faster than FRCRN and LLaSE-G1.

 Model complexity is reported in terms of parameters and multiply-accumulate operations (MACs).
 MACs are computed using \texttt{ptflops}\footnote{\href{https://pypi.org/project/ptflops}{https://pypi.org/project/ptflops}}.
-While LL-SDR requires more parameters and MACs than Conv-TasNet, it remains considerably lighter than LLaSE-G1 while offering comparable perceptual quality.
+LL-SDR requires more parameters than FRCRN, it remains considerably lighter than LLaSE-G1 and VoiceFixer while offering comparable perceptual quality.
 Overall, these results highlight that the proposed approach achieves a favorable trade-off between SE performance and efficiency.